-D. M. Miles is the PI for the MGF payload on e-POP, developed the data product processing code for the MGF, performed the insitu calibration described here, and prepared the manuscript with contributions from all co-authors.
-A. D. Howarth developed the ground data-product processing software infrastructure and helped test the V2.0.0 data processing code.
-G. A. Enno is the e-POP mission manager and coordinated the special safe-mode operations that produced the wheel-free data used in this manuscript.
+Author contributions.
+DMM is the PI for the MGF payload on e-POP, developed the data product processing code for the MGF, performed the in situ calibration described here, and prepared the paper with contributions from all co-authors.
+ADH developed the ground data-product processing software infrastructure and helped test the V2.0.0 data processing code.
+GAE is the e-POP mission manager and coordinated the special safe-mode operations that produced the wheel-free data used in this paper.
+Competing interests.
+The authors declare that they have no conflict of interest.